Estimated Reading Time: 3 mins

 Following is an example Dockerfile with inline comments describing each step in the file.
 The Dockerfile shows the different ways you can install extensions or dependencies so you can extend it to fit exactly what you need.
 Also take a look at the Node image documentation on the Docker Hub.

-# We're starting from the Node.js 0.12.7 container FROM node:latest # INSTALL any further tools you need here so they are cached in the docker build # Set the WORKDIR to /app so all following commands run in /app WORKDIR /app # COPY the package.json and if you use npm shrinkwrap the npm-shrinkwrap.json and # install npm dependencies before copying the whole code into the container.
+# We're starting from the Node 8 image FROM node:8 # INSTALL any further tools you need here so they are cached in the docker build # Set the WORKDIR to /app so all following commands run in /app WORKDIR /app # COPY the package.json and if you use npm shrinkwrap the npm-shrinkwrap.json and # install npm dependencies before copying the whole codebase into the image.
 COPY package.json ./ && npm-shrinkwrap.json ./ RUN npm install # After installing dependencies copy the whole codebase into the Container to not invalidate the cache before COPY . ./

 Because of version and test dependency issues, it is advised to try using the Jet CLI to debug issues locally via